silvergravel/mobile_angels/README.md

 It provides access to SBB train timings, refreshments and other ammenities on train stations, and a lot more.

 ## The Problem:
-- Train travel from one place to another can sometimes be overwhelming for the elderly.
+- **Train Travel can be overwhelming for the elderly.** Keeping track of connecting train numbers, correct boarding platforms, transfer times, etc can lead to confusion, sometimes resulting in unfortunate situations.
-- Keeping track of connecting train numbers, correct boarding platforms, transfer times, etc can lead to confusion, sometimes resulting in unfortunate situations.
+- **Technological apprehensions.** General resistance towards using phone applications, sometimes even smartphones, reduces the possibilities of using new technological solutions to address this problem.

 ## Framework Definition
 Our focus: